10 Most Beautiful Buildings in Venice + Google Maps Location

 The windows of Santa Maria di Nazareth Church are precisely positioned above or beside the altars to give them an angelic lighting effect.

-Come during hours before or after noontime, and you might see some intense rays of light striking the elements of the altars.
+Come hours before or after noontime, and you might see some intense rays of light striking the elements of the altars.

 The ceiling of the entire Santa Maria di Nazareth Church is painted with utterly beautiful frescoes.